 You need to fill an online application and submit on pmi.org.
-Then, the 2nd step in your how to become ACP is done with.
 So, gear up for it by understanding what goes into the application and how to have it done.

 The step ‘Apply’ and ‘Take training’ are not necessarily sequential.
 You can start your application process while you are taking the training too.
 Some of the PMI ACP online training providers have videos explaining the application process too, which could be quite helpful.

 PMI ACP application consists of multiple sections allowing to fill each one, save and continue or come back and complete later.